-Products: Plain vanilla Over the Counter (OTC) or exchange traded products in the international market / exchange.
+Products: Plain vanilla Over the Counter (OTC) or exchange traded products in ii.
+The exchanges on which the products are purchased must be a regulated entity in the host country.

-- ) The maximum tenor permissible will be one year forward. - i) The exchanges on which the products are purchased must be a regulated entity in the host country. - ii) AD Category I banks should ensure that the entities hedging their freight exposures have Board Resolutions which certify that the Board approved Risk Management policies, defines the overall framework within which derivative transactions should be undertaken and the risks contained therein.
+The maximum tenor permissible will be one year forward. i.

+iii.
+AD Category I banks should ensure that the entities hedging their freight exposures have Board Resolutions which certify that the Board approved derivative transactions should be undertaken and the risks contained therein.